Follow TV Tropes

 • I Am Not My Father: Duvall Jr. makes it clear that the only thing he has in common with his father, who was a Dirty Cop in This Is The Police 2, is his ability with a rifle.

-• Lawman Baton: The baton can be used to pacify criminals, making it easier to arrest them.
+• Lawman Baton: The baton can be used to stun criminals.
+Stunned criminals are always vulnerable to arrest.

 • Lawman Gone Bad: A heroic inversion.
 You command a group of cops who had left the force, went rogue and now commit vigilante justice - because the mob put the rest of the police department firmly into their pocket, so now this is the only way to bring the mob to justice.
 They still try to act like cops as much as they can - they try to arrest and capture criminals instead of killing them, avoid civilian casualties, and what they intend for Zuev is not to lynch him but to put him behind bars.

 • Leeroy Jenkins: Shortly after you start the Ginzburg estate mansion a jeep will drive up to the scene, with two guys with rifles stepping out and proceeding to rush the front entrance of the estate.
-With their rifles they will most likely score several kills on Ginzburg's security but will be overwhelmed by numbers.
-Mission Control reveals that this is intentional - the guys are two brothers whose sister was recently assaulted by Ginzburg's goons; so the guys, fed up with the mob's abuse, decided to just drive up to the mansion and kill as many goons as they could before dying.
+With their rifles they will most likely score several kills on Ginzburg's security the two will be overwhelmed by numbers.
+Mission Control reveals that this is intentional - the guys are two brothers whose sister was recently assaulted by Ginzburg's goons; so the guys, fed up with the mob's abuse, decided to just drive up to the mansion and kill as many goons (and the rebel cops, if they get in the way) as they could before they get themselves killed.

 • Limited Loadout: Officers can carry one pistol and one longarm as well as up to six (with the backpack upgrade) supplementary items.